 - Smoke point: 320-376 degrees Fahrenheit

-- How to use it: Refined olive oil, which is the cheaper counterpart to extra virgin and cold pressed varieties, is a fine option for sauteing, baking and Extra virgin olive oil has stronger flavors that can be better enjoyed in salad dressings and sauces, or simply as a dip for bread.
+- How to use it: Refined olive oil, which is the cheaper counterpart to extra virgin and cold pressed varieties, is a fine option for sauteing, baking and roasting.
+Extra virgin olive oil has stronger flavors that can be better enjoyed in salad dressings and sauces, or simply as a dip for bread.

 Avocado oil